K-12 Educational Leadership

 - Official transcript(s) exhibiting a strong academic record (e-transcripts may be sent to firstname.lastname@example.org)

 - Current resume reflecting all professional experience

-- Copy of valid teaching certificate and teaching service record (for principal certification-seeking only)
+- Copy of valid educator certificate and official service record

 - Applicants seeking certification as a principal must have completed at least two full years of teaching in an accredited school prior to beginning coursework

 - Three letters of recommendation, at least two of which are from persons known in a professional or supervisory relationship